cerner/fhir.cerner.com/README.md

   - url: Overrides the `field_name_base_url` generated URL if defined.
   - binding: A list of terminology bindings supported for the field.
     - description: Describes the purpose / intent of the binding.
-    - terminology: The list of terminologies supported by the field
+    - terminology: The list of terminologies supported by the field.
       - display: The terminology's display value.
       - notes: Additional notes about the binding implementation.
       - system: The actual system URI from which values may be returned.